Burnett01/rsync-deployments/README.md

 # Required SECRETs

 This action needs a `DEPLOY_KEY` secret variable.
 This should be the private key part of an ssh key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.
+This should be set in the Github secrets section and then referenced as an `env` variable.

 # Required ARGs

-This action can receive three `ARG`s:
+This action requires 4 args in the `with` block.

-1. The first is for any initial/required rsync flags, eg: `-avzr --delete`
+1. `swtiches` - The first is for any initial/required rsync flags, eg: `-avzr --delete`

-2. The second is for any `--exclude` flags and directory pairs, eg: `--exclude .htaccess --exclude /uploads/`.
+2. `excludes` - Any `--exclude` flags and directory pairs, eg: `--exclude .htaccess --exclude /uploads/`.
 Use "" if none required.

+3. `path` - The path to your desired directory to be deployed, if none; use `""`

-3. The third is for the deployment target, and should be in the format: `[USER]@[HOST]:[PATH]`
+4. `upload_path` - The deployment target, and should be in the format: `[USER]@[HOST]:[PATH]`

 # Example usage

 ```
-workflow "All pushes" {
-  on = "push"
-  resolves = ["Deploy to Staging"]
-}

-action "Deploy to Staging" {
-  uses = "contention/action-rsync-deploy@master"
-  secrets = ["DEPLOY_KEY"]
-  args = ["-avzr --delete", "--exclude .htaccess --exclude /uploads/", "user@server.com:/srv/myapp/public/htdocs/"]
-}
+name: DEPLOY
+on:
+  push:
+    branches:
+    - master

+jobs:
+  deploy:
+    runs-on: ubuntu-latest
+    steps:
+    - uses: actions/checkout@v1
+    - name: rsync deployments
+      uses: mickr/rsync-deployments@master
+      with:
+        switches: -avzr --delete
+        excludes: ""
+        path: src/
+        upload_path: user@example.com:/var/www/html/

+      env:
+        DEPLOY_KEY: ${{ secrets.private_key }}

 ```

 ## Disclaimer